Faraday Future Intelligent Electric Inc. (FFIE) Just Got Our Attention

 Analysts’ Opinion of FFIE

-Many brokerage firms have already submitted their reports for FFIE stocks, with Wedbush repeating the rating for FFIE by listing it as a “Neutral.”
-The predicted price for FFIE in the upcoming period, according to Wedbush is $10 based on the research report published on November 16th of the previous year 2021.
+Wedbush, on the other hand, stated in their research note that they expect to see FFIE reach a price target of $10.
+The rating they have provided for FFIE stocks is “Neutral” according to the report published on November 16th, 2021.

-Wedbush, on the other hand, stated in their research note that they expect to see FFIE reach a price target of $17.
-The rating they have provided for FFIE stocks is “Outperform” according to the report published on August 17th, 2021.
+Wedbush gave a rating of “Outperform” to FFIE, setting the target price at $17 in the report published on August 17th of the previous year.

 Stock Fundamentals for FFIE